qualtrak/learning-resources/coffeescript-notes.md

 # CoffeeScript notes

-> To act as an aide memoir and to help explain to others why particular things work (or do not work) I have compiled a list of my coffeescript learnings.
+> To act as an aide-mémoire and to help explain to others why particular things work (or do not work) I have compiled a list of my coffeescript learnings.

 ## Class properties and instance properties